appium/ruby_lib/docs/migration.md

 Requires appium 1.4.0-beta or newer for iOS helper methods. appium_lib no longer automatically promotes methods on minispec.
 To restore the old behavior use: `Appium.promote_appium_methods ::Minitest::Spec`

+The implicit wait now defaults to zero.
+To restore the old behavior, use `set_wait 30`.

            Old | New
             :--|:--
 `installed?`   | `app_installed?`